-A REQUIREMENT for this tutorial is a well-developed curiosity about the world, about the culture we live in, and about the cultural productions we imagine, produce, and consume.
-In other words, this class is about reading, critiquing, and analyzing our culture through different literatures and texts.
-We will engage different practices enjoying and analyzing literature and other media, as well as develop literary, feminist, and queer strategies, habits, and perspectives of reading, thinking, and writing.
-Foremost, we will read and research with pleasure and for pleasure.
-We will also close read for analysis.
-And lastly, we will read and deploy literature as theory, as dramatizing the concerns, wonders, struggles, and politics of lived life and experience.
+A REQUIREMENT for this class is a well-developed curiosity about the world, about the culture we live in, and about the cultural productions we imagine, produce, and consume.
+In other words, this class is about reading, critiquing, and analyzing our culture through different texts and games.
+We will engage the techniques and practices of reading scholarship and playing games.
+We will identify and develop different ways to read different kinds of texts and understand and develop strategies, habits, and perspectives of reading, thinking, and writing.
+We will also close read and close play for analysis.
+And lastly, we will read, play, and deploy games as theory, as dramatizing the concerns, wonders, struggles, and politics of lived life and experience.